Overland Park Police Department: Officers killed in the line of duty

-Shooting of John Albers
+Killing of John Albers

-On January 20, 2018, OPPD Officer Clayton Jennison shot and killed 17-year-old John Albers while he was investigating a call in which Albers was threatening to commit suicide.
+On January 20, 2018, OPPD Officer Clayton Jenison shot and killed 17-year-old John Albers while he was investigating a call in which Albers was threatening to commit suicide.
 Friends of Albers, who were concerned about his health and safety, called 911 to report that John was threatening to harm himself.
 When the officers arrived, they waited outside of the house for a few minutes before waiting for other officers before approaching.
-Officer Jennison parked down the street, walked up to the house, walked in the front yard, and was approaching the garage door when it began to open.
-John had opened the garage and was backing out of his garage in his mom's Honda Odyssey minivan when Officer Jennison felt that his life was in danger and fired two rounds from his department-issued sidearm.
-However, the van then did a 180-degree turn somewhat in reverse, and then Officer Jennison fired 11 more rounds, having fired 13 rounds total.
+Officer Jenison parked down the street, walked up to the house, walked in the front yard, and was approaching the garage door when it began to open.
+John had opened the garage and was backing out of his garage in his mom's Honda Odyssey minivan when Officer Jenison felt that his life was in danger and fired two rounds from his department-issued sidearm.
+However, the van then did a 180-degree turn somewhat in reverse, and then Officer Jenison fired 11 more rounds, having fired 13 rounds total.
 The van then rolled down the driveway and into the street before stopping across the street in another house's front yard.
 Officers then approached the van to give aid to John following the shooting, but the injuries would prove to be fatal.
-John Albers was declared dead on the scene and had been shot multiple times by Officer Jennison.
-Officer Jennison would be cleared in the shooting by the Johnson County District Attorney, Steve Howe, who said the officer acted within Kansas Law when he opened fire.
-Officer Jennison, however, would leave the department following a payout that was negotiated for an $81,040 buyout, which included $70,000 for severance pay and an additional $11,040 for his regular salary.
+John Albers was declared dead on the scene and had been shot multiple times by Officer Jenison.

+Officer Jenison would be cleared in the shooting by the Johnson County District Attorney, Steve Howe, who said the officer acted within Kansas Law when he opened fire.
+Officer Jenison, however, would leave the department following a buyout that was negotiated for $81,040, which included $70,000 for severance pay and an additional $11,040 for his regular salary.
 Following the shooting, the OPPD updated their policy in regards to firing at moving vehicles in order to hopefully prevent a similar incident from happening again.
 John's mother, Sheila Albers, filed a federal lawsuit following the shooting, which was settled with the city in 2019 for $2.3 million.
 The FBI also started an investigation into the shooting.
-OPPD Chief Frank Donchez has also been criticized by Sheila Albers due to his handling of the incident, which she claims involved him protecting "bad policing" and that he had "misled the public".
+Former OPPD Chief Frank Donchez has also been criticized by Sheila Albers due to his handling of the incident, which she claims involved him protecting "bad policing" and that he had "misled the public".
 However, following an investigation by the Kansas Commission on Police Officers Standards and Training (CPOST), Sheila Albers was told that no action would be taken against Chief Donchez.
 Sheila Albers has called it "shameful" that no action was taken against Donchez.
 In April 2021, the city of Overland Park released a 500-page document which showed pictures of evidence, crime scene, dashcam, and more information in regards to the shooting of John Albers.